-Detroit Audubon has two dedicated part-time staff members that work diligently to run our public education programs, in-class education programs, field trips, citizen science projects, bird population monitoring research efforts, and office administration.
+Detroit Audubon has two dedicated part-time staff members that work diligently to run our public and in-class education programs, field trips, citizen science projects, bird population monitoring research efforts, and office administration.

 Bailey, a native Michigander and lifelong nature lover, is our new Program Coordinator.
 After spending her first eighteen years in the Detroit area, she packed up and headed out west to Washington, where she received a Bachelor’s in Environmental Studies from Whitman College and a Master’s in Education (with a focus on community and environmental education) from the University of Washington.
 Over the last ten years, Bailey has worked in a wide variety of settings, such as: the coastal rainforest of Washington, Michigan’s Upper Peninsula, a wastewater treatment plant, and, most recently, at the Cranbrook Institute of Science.
 Bailey has also worked as a preschool teacher and managed the nature center for Tamarack Camps, where she was lucky enough to care for a red-tailed hawk and a snowy owl.
 Bailey’s passion lies in fostering meaningful connections between people and the natural world, a pursuit she is excited to continue in her work with Detroit Audubon.